Barcelona set to sign striker Lewandowski from Bayern Munich

 But Lewandowski said in late May that “my story with Bayern Munich is over” after contract extension talks with Bayern broke down.
 He had one more season left on his contact with Bayern.

-He will now join a team coached by Xavi Hernández that relied on Pierre-Emerick Aubameyang and Ferran Torres for its goals after they joined last winter.
-He will also have Spain's young and gifted midfielders Pedri González and Gavi Páez to set him up.
+He will now join a team coached by Xavi Hernández that relied on Aubameyang and Ferran Torres for its goals after they joined last winter as Depay was injured and lost his starting job as striker.
+He will have Spain's young and gifted midfielders Pedri González and Gavi Páez to set him up.

 Barcelona is mired in debt mostly due to the huge transfer fees and salaries paid out by its previous president and board.
 In order to make signings this summer, current president Joan Laporta had to sell 10% of the team's Spanish league television rights for the next 25 years in exchange for 207.5 million euros ($207.5 million).